 Martin Klammer (department head)

-The English major at Luther College explores the world through works that open the mind and heart, engages in complex analysis and critical thinking, and seeks beauty and eloquence in writing and speech.
-English majors study the range of human experience in works of English literature from its medieval beginnings to the present, in literary traditions from around the world, and in a range of genres from poetry and drama to novels, film, and creative non-fiction.
+The English major at Luther College opens the mind and heart through literature, engages students and faculty in complex analysis and critical thinking, and seeks beauty and eloquence in writing and speech.
+English majors study the range of human experience in literature from its medieval beginnings to the present, in literary traditions from around the world, and in a range of genres from poetry and drama to novels, film, and creative non-fiction.

 Students choose one of three tracks in the major: literature, writing, or teacher education.
 Enrollments in English courses are kept small to allow professors and students to get to know each other in conversation and to allow professors to pay close attention to the development of students' writing.

-The English major at Luther College develops the student in the highly valuable and transferable skills of close reading, critical thinking, and clear writing.
+The English major at Luther College develops students in the highly valuable and transferable skills of close reading, critical thinking, and clear writing.
 Typical careers for English majors at Luther are in writing, editing, marketing, public relations, journalism, teaching, law, librarianship, arts administration, non-profit work, and ministry.

 Required for a major:

 Plan III (teaching).
 Same major requirements as in Plan I, except that the electives must be ENG 314, 334, and LING 131.
-Writing requirement completed with ENG 230.
-Also see correlative requirement for the major, and education department for secondary education minor requirements.
+The writing requirement is completed with ENG 230.
+Also see correlative requirement for the major, and Education Department for secondary education minor requirements.
+Students planning to apply for licensure in Minnesota should also take ENG 211 and COMS 132.

 Correlative requirement for all three of the major plans: Successful completion of at least one foreign language course at the intermediate level or above (i.e. 201 intermediate level or above); or foreign language proficiency as described in the all-college foreign language requirement (option D).

-Required for a writing minor: Three courses from ENG 210, 211, 212, 213, 312, or ENG 314; one English department course in literature; one 4 hour elective in the department.
+Required for a writing minor: Three courses from ENG 211, 212, 213, 214, 312, or ENG 314; one English department course in literature; one 4 hour elective from any of the other courses in the department.
 A student with an English major may not also earn a writing minor.

 Required for a journalism minor: See requirements listed under Journalism in the Curriculum section of the catalog.